 They added that the code “is and will remain an important tool in the fight against hate speech, including within the framework established by digital services legislation”.

 “I invite more businesses to join, so that the online world is free from hate,” Reynders added.

-In a statement on its decision to formally join now, it also said: “LinkedIn is a place for professional conversations where people come to connect, learn and find new opportunities.
+A statement on its decision to formally join now also said: “LinkedIn is a place for professional conversations where people come to connect, learn and find new opportunities.
 Given the current economic climate and the increased reliance jobseekers and professionals everywhere are placing on LinkedIn, our responsibility is to help create safe experiences for our members.”